yuzawa-san/thin-gbfs/README.md

 * cache system and station information server side to avoid hitting the source data API's too often.
 * limit number of TCP connections and number of hosts contacted
 * use HTTPS
+* privacy: a geolocation call is made, but this application does not collect such data

 ## Development